-It’s amazing to try something new in life, that exhilarating first-time experience that leaves you with memories that last a lifetime and we had just that pleasure of encountering quite a few “first’s” on our most recent luxury trip.
-There was the first time in the Alps, first time driving in a Tesla car (awesome), first time getting lost somewhere on the fine line between France and Switzerland, first time skiing and first time staying in a real-life chalet.
-The Wellbeing Chalet Rosiere, to be precise and it was a life enriching experience that I must tell you all about.
+It’s amazing to try something new in life that exhilarating first-time experience that leaves you with memories that last a lifetime, and we had just that pleasure of encountering quite a few “firsts” on our most recent luxury trip.
+The first time in the Alps, first time driving in a Tesla car (awesome), first time getting lost somewhere on the fine line between France and Switzerland, first time skiing, and first time staying in a real-life chalet.
+The Wellbeing Chalet Rosière, to be precise, and was a life-enriching experience that I must tell you all about.

 We climbed the vertigo-inducing Roc Noir mountain, wondering whether its slopes and peaks would be dusted with snow ready for our arrival.
-However, we need not have worried as we were promptly greeted by swirling snowflakes and it was clear that snow was going to be abundant.
+However, we need not have worried as swirling snowflakes promptly greeted us, and it was clear that snow was going to be abundant.

 As the car droned on in pitch blackness, we were wondering if the navigation system, which had already managed to fail us earlier, knew where it was we were going.
-The night was getting darker, the swirling snow more ferocious and the climb was getting steeper and steeper – which brought us to another ‘first”, the acute understanding that snow tyres alone are not sufficient at such altitudes.
-However, thankfully saviour was only a phone call away.
+The night was getting darker, the swirling snow more ferocious, and the climb was getting steeper and steeper – which brought us to another ‘first”, the acute understanding that snow tires alone are not sufficient at such altitudes.
+However, thankfully help was only a phone call away.
 We buzzed our host, having stopped in our tracks somewhere that seemed to be suspended between heaven and earth, declaring total surrender and indicating that we would rather sleep in the car than take another turn.
-As luck would have it, we were all of 10 metres away from food and shelter.
-Our gracious host drove us the said 10 metres and I was struck with the realisation that “food and shelter” was an understatement for what we were met with: The Wellbeing Chalet Rosiere.
-This towering 3-storey wood-panelled structure, snuggly suspended over a cascading mountain side was almost humbling in its grandeur.
-Then our host, Philip, did the one thing that could make me forget the beautiful outside, he introduced us to the cavernous inside, with its sprawling lounge area, cosiest and most spacious bedroom you will ever find in France and bathrooms, whose size will shame most studio apartments in central London.
-One look around the lounge and I was not quite so sure that I was bothered with skiing at all.
-I tried (and failed miserably) to count the number of DVD’s and books that were there for our pleasure, whose variety brought to mind the word “cornucopia”.
+As luck would have it, we were all 10 meters away from food and shelter.
+Our gracious host drove us the said 10 meters, and I was struck with the realization that “food and shelter” was an understatement for what we were met with: The Wellbeing Chalet Rosiere.
+This towering 3-storey wood-paneled structure, snuggly suspended over a cascading mountainside, was almost humbling in its grandeur.
+Then our host, Philip, did the one thing that could make me forget the beautiful outside, he introduced us to the cavernous inside, with its sprawling lounge area, the coziest and most spacious bedroom you will ever find in France, and bathrooms, whose size will shame most studio apartments in central London.
+One look around the lounge and I was not quite so sure that I was bothered by skiing at all.
+I tried (and failed miserably) to count the number of DVDs and books that were there for our pleasure, whose variety brought to mind the word “cornucopia”.

-The next day we got treated to another speciality of Chalet Rosiere, namely its heated-floor equipped yoga studio.
+The next day we got treated to another specialty of Chalet Rosiere, namely its heated-floor equipped yoga studio.
 I have done yoga before but doing the aptly named “Mountain” and “Cow” asana’s in the setting of the Alps is quite an experience.
-And trust me, when I say that breathing exercises have tangible and instant effects on the clarity of your thoughts, when the air you inhale is from 1,8 km above sea level, give or take.
+And trust me when I say that breathing exercises have tangible and instant effects on the clarity of your thoughts when the air you inhale is from 1,8 km above sea level, give or take.

 But the said restraint meant I could uncover further riches from the Chalet Rosiere “chest of fun”.
-So in addition to the DVD and book library, there is an actual wooden chest, filled with games.
+In addition to the DVD and book library, there is an actual wooden chest filled with games.
 “Cluedo”, “Twister”, “Monopoly” – choose your poison.

-Sadly, all good things must come to an end and so did this.
+Sadly, all good things must come to an end, and so did this.
 Will I be back?
 Try to stop me.
-Especially, given that a little birdie told me that next season, Chalet Rosiere will be a fully-catered property, with a chef on-site.
-Given the proprietors healthy attitude to clean eating (both are vegetarians), I am anxious to dedicate another week to learning the art of skiing, relaxing my mind in inspired yoga sessions and cleansing my body of all the stress of everyday city life in the wellness retreat of Chalet Rosiere.
-Oh and since they accept guests with dogs, perhaps my cat could fit right in.
+Especially, given that a little birdie told me that Chalet Rosiere will be a fully-catered property next season, with a chef on-site.
+Given the proprietor’s healthy attitude to clean eating (both are vegetarians), I am anxious to dedicate another week to learning the art of skiing, relaxing my mind in inspired yoga sessions, and cleansing my body of all the stress of everyday city life in the wellness retreat of Chalet Rosiere.
+Oh, and since they accept guests with dogs, perhaps my cat could fit right in.
 Here is to the winter season of 2016/2017!